 \subsection{Spatially Varying Coefficient Models}

-The traditional way to model the log-linear term of the intensity function is to treat the regression coefficients as constants in space as in \eqref{eq1}.
-In the proposed model, we are interested in estimating a piece-wise constant intensity function in an intercept only log-linear model, or detecting clustering patterns in $\bbeta$ when covariates are available.
-Below, we introduce a varying coefficient log-linear intensity model (SVCI) for spatial point processes via regularization methods.
+A traditional way to model the log-linear term of the intensity function is to treat regression coefficients as constants in space as in \eqref{eq1}.
+In the proposed model, we are interested in estimating a piece-wise constant intensity function in an intercept-only log-linear model or detecting clustering patterns in $\bbeta$ when covariates are available.
+Below, we introduce a varying coefficient log-linear intensity model (SVCI) for spatial point processes via a graph regularization method.

-To elaborate, suppose a set of spatial points is observed at locations $u_1,\ldots,u_n\in D$.
-We assume these spatial points are a realization from a point process $\mathbf{X}$ with a intensity function $\rho(u)$, which depends on the $p$-dimensional spatial explanatory variables $\bfz(u)=\{z_1(u),\ldots,z_p(u)\}$.
+To elaborate, suppose a set of spatial points is observed at locations $u_1,\ldots,u_m\in D$.
+We assume these spatial points are a realization from a point process $\mathbf{X}$ with an intensity function $\rho(u)$, which depends on the $p$-dimensional spatial explanatory variables $\bfz(u)=\{z_1(u),\ldots,z_p(u)\}$.
 As an extension of the constant coefficients regression model, we assume that the regression coefficients are spatially varying across $D$, denoted as $\bbeta(u)=\{\beta_1(u),\ldots,\beta_p(u)\}^T$.
-The spatially varying coefficient models inherit the simplicity and easy interpretation of the traditional log-linear model in (\ref{eq1}), yet enjoy great flexibility that allows practitioners to investigate locally varying relationships among variables.
+The spatially varying coefficient models inherit the simplicity and easy interpretation of the traditional log-linear model in (\ref{eq1}), yet they still enjoy great flexibility that allows practitioners to investigate locally varying relationships among variables.

-Let $\bbeta_{k}= \big(\beta_k(u_1),\ldots,\beta_k(u_n)\big)^{T}$, for $k=1,\ldots, p$, denote the vector of regression coefficients associated with the $k$-th covariate.
+Let $\bbeta_{k}= \big(\beta_k(u_1),\ldots,\beta_k(u_m)\big)^{T}$ denote the vector of regression coefficients associated with the $k$-th covariate, for $k=1,\ldots, p$.
 We assume that each $\bbeta_k$ has its own spatially clustered pattern and is piece-wise constant on $D$, that is, the coefficients are homogeneous in the same spatial cluster and varying across different clusters.
-In many spatial applications, it is desired to consider spatially contiguous clustering configurations such that only adjacent locations are clustered together.
+In many spatial applications involving point patterns including traffic accidents, crime locations, pick-up/drop-off locations of Taxi trips, to name a few, it is desired to consider spatially contiguous clustering configurations such that only adjacent locations are clustered together.
 This way, the practitioners can detect discontinuities across boundaries and easily interpret the clusters as local regions to facilitate subsequent regional analysis.